-Drug allergy testing to Penicillin and other drug is available in Cincinnati, Ohio at Allergy and Asthma, Associates.
+Drug allergy testing to Penicillin and other drugs is available in Cincinnati, Ohio at Allergy and Asthma, Associates.
 Most people have probably experienced an unwanted side effect to a medicine at some time in their lives.
 Many drugs commonly cause side effects, such as an upset stomach after taking aspirin or drowsiness after taking a cold medication.
-Adverse drug reactions also can be quite serious; they account for an estimated 106,000 deaths each year in the United States.
+Adverse drug reactions can be quite serious; they account for an estimated 106,000 deaths each year in the United States.
 As more medications are approved each year, the problem is expected to grow.

 An adverse drug reaction is any effect not intended by proper administration of a medication.
 Reactions also can occur between medications, even nonprescription ones.
 Most adverse drug reactions - more than 90 percent - do not involve the immune system.
 When the immune system is involved, a person is said to have drug hypersensitivity.
 Allergy is one type of hypersensitivity reaction.

 Medications can cause unwanted reactions in many ways.
 Sometimes, it’s a direct effect of the drug on the body.
 Drug hypersensitivity reactions occur when the immune system responds to a medication or to the biologic products that result when the body breaks down a medication.
 In some cases, the immune system tries to attack the substance, causing symptoms of the drug reaction.
 Drugs also can cause allergic reactions similar to those caused by bee stings or other allergenic substances.

 People who have a family history of allergic diseases may be more likely to have drug allergy, but are not at greater risk to develop non-allergic types of reactions.
 Fortunately, a family history of allergy to a particular drug does not increase a person’s chance of being allergic to that same drug.